5

 Itinerary

-Make your own way to our group hotel in Hobart (Vibe Hotel or similar).
-Check-in is from 3pm.
-Please ensure you arrive in time for the group briefing with your guide which will be at 5:30pm in the hotel.
-Your guide will distribute dry bags for you to pack your gear into and organise the storage of luggage not required during the camp trip.
-Dinner tonight is not included, however the Vibe Hotel is located in the centre of Hobart with cafes, restaurants, and wine bars at your doorstep.
+Make your way to the Vibe Hotel Hobart, room check in is from 3pm.
+The trip briefing with your guide will be held in the hotel at 5.30pm.
+Your guide will distribute dry bags to pack your gear into and will organise the storage of luggage not required during the camp trip.
+Dinner tonight is not included, however the Vibe hotel is located in the centre of Hobart with cafes, restaurants and wine bars at your doorstep.

 Meals: Nil